raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-Get the **Main Panda** sprite to start from the bottom left corner.
+Get the **Main Panda** sprite to enter from the bottom left-hand corner.

 --- task ---